 Fire & Life Safety

-Covers fire-rated assemblies, smoke detectors, sprinkler systems, and egress requirements.
+Fire-rated assemblies, smoke detectors, sprinkler systems, egress requirements.
 Critical for occupancy approval.
+Don't skip the CO detector — inspectors check every time.

 🏠